lightbend/kalix-jvm-sdk/samples/java-eventsourced-shopping-cart/README.md

 ## Running integration tests

-The integration tests in `src/it` are added by setting it as test source directory.
-To Integration Tests in src/it/java with
+The integration tests in `src/it` are added by setting `it` as test source directory.
+To run the Integration Tests in `src/it/java` use

 ```shell
 mvn verify -Pit